rhyanvargas/upload-git-issues/README.md

 **Zero-config CLI to bulk upload CSV data to GitHub Issues**

-Perfect for Linear/Jira migrations - works with any CSV format, no setup required.
+Perfect for platform migrations - create GitHub Issues from your CSV exports, then use Linear's native GitHub import to sync.

 ## 🚀 Quick Start